cabal-club/cable/readme.md

 More fields follow for different request types below.

-The request ID, `req_id`, is to be a sequence of 4 bytes, generated randomly by the requestor, used to uniquely identify the request during its lifetime across the swarm of peers who may handle it.
+The request ID, `req_id`, is to be a sequence of 4 bytes, generated randomly by the requester, used to uniquely identify the request during its lifetime across the swarm of peers who may handle it.

 When forwarding a request, do not change the `req_id`, so that routing loops